arkavo-org/arkavo-agent-benchmark/README.md

 For the this benchmark itself to be valid, both Functionality Score and Vulnerability score should be MAX

+## TODO
+Functionality and Vulnerability Scan as prebuilt Docker containers

 The following OWASP errors have been INTENTIONALLY introduced:

 1. **Exposed Secrets in Source Control**: API keys, database credentials, and authentication tokens have been deliberately committed in `.env` files and other configuration files.